quinscape/babel-plugin-automaton/docs/reference.md

 The former `"process"` property is gone.

-For constant start states, the `"startState"` property contains the name of the startState.
+For constant start states, the `"startState"` property contains the name of the startState, otherwise null.

-The `"init"` array collects the start state initialization code
+The `"init"` array collects the actual start state initialization code that is not configuration statements.

-The `"startState"` property contains the source of the initial start state, either a static view state name as string literal or a transition function expression.

 The `"scope"` property contains a `"name"` property and four array properties containing the collected member types.